 To make your visit even more memorable, make sure to try the best-smoked fish dip with a fantastic combination of spices and fresh shrimp tacos with craft beers on tap.

-Don’t miss out on the exclusive lime pie, their signature dessert.
-Herbie’s Bar & Chowder House is open Tuesday to Saturday from 11:00 am to 9:00 pm.
+Don’t miss out on the exclusive key lime pie, their signature dessert.
+Herbie’s Bar & Chowder House is open daily from 11am until 9pm, and on Sundays from 9am until 2pm.

 Address: 6350 Overseas Hwy, Marathon, FL 33050